Skip to content

 PhpVersions { installed, default, updates, settings },

-AvailablePhp { available, installed },
+AvailablePhp { available, installed, legacy },

 Status { report: Box<StatusReport> }, // boxed: large payload